Paris Hilton Posts A Teenage Selfie For ‘Throwback Thursday’ On Instagram

 “Did you filled [sic] your lips at 13?” they asked.

 “No I am [100] all natural.
-I have had the same lips since I was a baby,” responded Paris, using the emoji to make her point.
+I have had the same lips since I was a baby,” the TV personality responded, using an emoji to make her point.

 Previously, the bombshell posted another throwback pic from her younger years on November 29, 2019.
-This time, it was a photo of her from when she was in 8th grade.
-It was a group shot of Paris and her friends at their middle school graduation.
-She was seen giving another pouty look, while her friends smiled widely.
-They wore white gowns and caps.
-Paris had her hair down with a piece of her bangs falling in front of her face.
+That time, it was a snap from when she was in the eighth grade — a group shot of Paris and her friends at their middle school graduation.
+She was snapped giving another pouty look, while her friends smiled widely in their white gowns and caps.
+The heiress had her hair down with a piece of her bangs falling in front of her face.